risevest/octonet/docs/Consumer.md

 We have 2 types of middleware

 - **consumer middleware**: These functions run before the handler they are specified in.
 Then consumer function will be run only after all stream middleware are run.
-- **Stream middleware:** These middleware are common to all handlers in a class and will run before all the handler middleware.
+- **stream middleware:** These functions are common to all handlers in a class and will run before all the handler middleware.

 The order in which the function are run are